hst12/Starfield-Tools---ContentCatalog.txt-fixer/Common/Readme.txt

 You can skip reading from here on or keep going for more detail.

+What's new: Experimental Support for reading LOOT groups and load order sorting.
+In the load order editor enable the Group column, then in the Tools menu set the path to the LOOT executable.

 Overview of buttons:
 Check button re-checks the file.